International Management is available as a postgraduate subject only.

 Prescriptions for the PGCert(IntMgt), PGDip(IntMgt) and MMS

 International Management may be taken as a subject for the MMS.
 A Postgraduate Certificate and a Postgraduate Diploma in International Management are also available.
-The requirements for the major, subject, Postgraduate Certificate and Postgraduate Diploma are prescribed in the Waikato Management School Student Handbook.
+The requirements for the subject are prescribed in the Waikato Management School Student Handbook.

 Students enrolling in 500 level International Management papers should normally have a minimum of a B average in undergraduate International Management papers, with no less than that in 300 and 400 level International Management papers.
 All students should discuss their programme with the Management Student Centre before enrolling.